 Implicit measures - Eyetracking/Reaction time tasks/Brain measurement/Physiological measurement - design run and analyse.

-Dr Andrew Bayliss, Senior Lecturer and Organisation for Economic Co-operation and Development (OECD) - We have used eyetracking, pupilommetry and physiological measures to look at how people engage with computer-based literacy, numeracy and problem-solving competency tasks for the OECD.
+We have used eyetracking, pupilommetry and physiological measures to look at how people engage with computer-based literacy, numeracy and problem-solving competency tasks for the Organisation for Economic Co-operation and Development.